Yes, you can use short-term disability in New York for pregnancy disability before birth and maternity leave while recovering from labor and delivery.

 Learn how to maximize your total maternity leave benefit by limiting your time collecting disability checks.

 You apply for short-term disability benefits for pregnancy in New York State by completing the appropriate form correctly and submitting the signed paperwork to the designated authority.

-Complete the NY short-term disability for maternity leave form DB-450.
+Apply for NYS short-term disability for maternity leave by completing the appropriate form (DB 450 or DB 200) and submitting it to the correct insurance company.
 Follow the instructions carefully to avoid delays in receiving the claim checks.

-Have your doctor or gynecologist complete and sign part B of the application form.
-Make sure to complete question 7E, providing the month, day, and year.
+Have your doctor or gynecologist fill out and sign part B of the application form: complete question 7E, providing the month, day, and year.